picocms/Pico/themes.md

 ---
 layout: default
 title: Themes
-headline: Pico Themes
+headline: Community Themes
 description: |
-    Below are some themes which customize the look of Pico and make it even more awesome.<br />
+  Want to customize the look of Pico?
+Below is a collection of our community-developed themes.<br>
-    Want to create your own theme?
-Please refer to [our documentation](/docs/#themes)!
+  Would you rather create your own theme?
+Learn how in [our documentation](/docs/#themes)!
 nav: 4

 portfolio: